 The North Carolina Preservation Consortium (NCPC) is accepting nominations for the annual Robert James Award for Preservation Excellence.
 Libraries, museums, archives, historic sites, and other organizations in North Carolina with a mission to preserve tangible heritage of enduring value are eligible for nomination.
 Tangible heritage includes includes art, artifacts, library and archival collections, natural history specimens, musical instruments, textiles, technology, monuments, memorials, archaeological sites, and historic and cultural architecture.
 This award is not for recognizing the preservation accomplishments of individuals.

-At least three external letters of support must be received for consideration.
+At least two external letters of support must be received for consideration.
 Excellence should be demonstrated with descriptions of successful projects and programs that highlight the organization’s significant commitment to preservation.